tybreakyr/drawthings_go/README.md

 ## Acknowledgments

-This library is built for the Draw Things API, which follows a structure similar to Stable Diffusion's API.
+- This library is built for the Draw Things API, which follows a structure similar to Stable Diffusion's API.
+- I acknowledge the entire human race for creating all the data that was scraped, processed, and fed into the AI models that I used to "write" this with.

+## How I "wrote" this
+I had an ai search the web for information on interfacing with the Draw Things Application and create a markdown file with the findings that could be used by a copilot to create a client.
+I then had Cursor, in plan mode, create a plan with this prompt:

+Create a plan for a new client library written in go in a new folder called "drawthings_go".
+- Use @DRAW_THINGS_API.md  as your source of truth.
+- The library should be built for opensource.
+- It must be robust and easy to debug.
+- It must have tests to cover exposed functions/types/features
+- It must come with a simple to use cli
+- It must come with it's own wiki using markdown
+- It must have a README.md file.
+- Use Go best practices @Go for project structure.

+The only changes I made were to the documentation where Cursor was giving out acknowledgements and added the Unofficial label.